wbadart/rmq_py_caller/examples/sklearn/README.md

     python -m rmq_py_caller < data/sample.ndjson
 ```

-You should see some gnarly output with each fish entry under `"result"` is
+You should see all the predictions under the `"result"` field of the output.
+This will be rejoined with the input data by the `OUTPUT_ADAPTER`.
+In this
+case, since the `predict` function has access to the entire input object, we
+could have just as easily done the enrichment there.

-enriched by a `"Prediction"` field.
-Now let's use Docker to stand up our fish
+Now let's use Docker to stand up our fish prediction service.
+Skim
-prediction service.
-Skim `rmq_sklearn/predict.py`, `Dockerfile` and
+`rmq_sklearn/predict.py`, `Dockerfile` and `docker-compose.yml`, `pip install
-`docker-compose.yml`, `pip install docker-compose` if you don't have it, and
+docker-compose` if you don't have it, and run:
-run:

 ```sh
 docker-compose up